United Community Banks (NASDAQ:UCBI) Issues Q2 2021 Earnings Guidance

-United Community Banks (NASDAQ:UCBI) issued an update on its second quarter 2021 earnings guidance on Wednesday morning.
+United Community Banks (NASDAQ:UCBI) updated its second quarter 2021 earnings guidance on Wednesday.
 The company provided EPS guidance of $0.770-$0.800 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.630.
 The company issued revenue guidance of -.

-United Community Banks (NASDAQ:UCBI) last announced its earnings results on Monday, July 19th.
-The financial services provider reported $0.79 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.67 by $0.12.
-The business had revenue of $174.22 million for the quarter, compared to analysts’ expectations of $169.90 million.
-United Community Banks had a return on equity of 13.28% and a net margin of 33.15%.
-The business’s revenue for the quarter was up 16.5% on a year-over-year basis.
-During the same quarter last year, the firm earned $0.32 EPS.
-As a group, analysts forecast that United Community Banks will post 2.76 EPS for the current year.
+A number of equities analysts have recently commented on the stock.
+Zacks Investment Research raised shares of United Community Banks from a hold rating to a buy rating and set a $32.00 price objective for the company in a report on Wednesday, July 21st.
+Raymond James cut their price target on shares of United Community Banks from $39.00 to $36.00 and set an outperform rating for the company in a report on Wednesday, July 21st.
+Four research analysts have rated the stock with a buy rating, The stock presently has an average rating of Buy and a consensus price target of $28.63.

-Several analysts have recently commented on the company.
-Zacks Investment Research upgraded United Community Banks from a hold rating to a buy rating and set a $32.00 price objective for the company in a report on Wednesday, July 21st.
-Raymond James decreased their price objective on United Community Banks from $39.00 to $36.00 and set an outperform rating for the company in a report on Wednesday, July 21st.
-Four equities research analysts have rated the stock with a buy rating, The company has an average rating of Buy and a consensus target price of $28.63.
+The firm also recently announced a quarterly dividend, which was paid on Monday, July 5th.
+Investors of record on Tuesday, June 15th were given a $0.19 dividend.
+This represents a $0.76 dividend on an annualized basis and a yield of 2.50%.
+The ex-dividend date was Monday, June 14th.
+United Community Banks’s dividend payout ratio (DPR) is currently 38.38%.

 In related news, CEO H Lynn Harton sold 10,000 shares of the firm’s stock in a transaction on Thursday, July 1st.
-The stock was sold at an average price of $32.16, for a total value of $321,600.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Company insiders own 0.62% of the company’s stock.
+The shares were sold at an average price of $32.16, for a total value of $321,600.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+0.62% of the stock is currently owned by company insiders.

 United Community Banks, Inc is a bank holding company, which engages in the provision of consumer and business banking services.
 The firm caters on individuals and small and medium-sized businesses.
 It offers checking, savings, mortgages, borrowing, digital baking, credit cards, and investing services.